material-motion/material-motion/concepts/plan-fulfillment-pattern.md

     behavior.animate = function() {
       // A custom animation.
     }
-    target.adddefinition(behavior)
+    target.addDefinition(behavior)

 In this example, the logic of the `animate` function is the definition.
 The `animate` function is not executed here.
 The `behavior` instance has been registered with a system.
-Again: it does not matter which system, so long as the definition is eventually fulfilled.
+Again: it does not matter which system, so long as the definition is eventually executed.

-> **Note:** This is only an example to emphasize the separation between declaration and execution.
+> **Note:** This example emphasizes the separation between definition and execution.
 Take care to author code that suits your platform.
 Function definitions may not be portable across thread/worker boundaries on some platforms.

-Many definitions can be attached to a single target.
-A single definition can also be attached to many targets.
+Many definitions of motion can be attached to a single target.
+A single definition of motion can also be attached to many targets.

 Consider this pseudo-code: